What Is ChatGPT for Coding in 2026?

 ChatGPT is significantly better for learning.
 Its conversational interface lets you ask "why" at every step, request different explanations, and explore tangential concepts.
 Copilot gives you answers in your editor but does not explain its reasoning in depth.
 Beginners should start with ChatGPT and add Copilot once they are comfortable reading and evaluating code suggestions.

-Does ChatGPT Toolbox help with coding workflows?
+Does AI Toolbox help with coding workflows?

 Absolutely.
-ChatGPT Toolbox lets developers create project-specific folders (e.g., "Python Projects," "React Frontend," "DevOps"), save frequently used coding prompts in a library, search across all past coding conversations, and bulk export solutions for documentation.
+AI Toolbox lets developers create project-specific folders (e.g., "Python Projects," "React Frontend," "DevOps"), save frequently used coding prompts in a library, search across all past coding conversations, and bulk export solutions for documentation.
 The Premium plan ($9.99/month or $99 lifetime) unlocks unlimited folders, prompts, and search.

 Which tool handles more programming languages?